Assistant Professor of Communication and Media Studies, Department of English

 Americans are obsessed with celebrities.
 While our fascination with fame intensified throughout the twentieth century, the rise of the weekly gossip magazine in the early 2000s confirmed and fueled our popular culture's celebrity mania.
 After a decade of diets and dates, breakups and baby bumps, celebrity gossip magazines continue to sell millions of issues each week.
 Why are readers, especially young women, so attracted to these magazines?
 What pleasures do they offer us?
 And why do we read them, even when we disagree with the images of femininity that they splash across their hot-pink covers?

-- Draper, J., & McDonnell, A. (Forthcoming).
+- Draper, J., & McDonnell, A. (2017).
 Beyond the fashion blog: Personal style bloggers' strategies of gendered self-representation across platforms.
 Men & Masculinities.

 - McDonnell, A. & Lin, L. (2016).
 The hot body issue: Weight and caption tone in celebrity gossip magazines.
 Body Image, 18, 74-77.